JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/2_Blockchain_Architecture/1_Public_private_and_consortium_blockchains.md

 Public blockchain don't use consensus algorithm, private blockchain can use consensus algorithm such as Poorf of Elapsed Time(PoET), Raft and Istanbul BFT.
-(Question : Why don't use in public blockchain?
-XX) Both can use
+(Question : Why don't use in public blockchain?)
+It is wrong.
+Both can use the consensus algorithm.
 IBFT

 (Quesiton: